dfe-analytical-services/giasr/README.md

 This package is not availble on the CRAN and so cannot be installed in the normal way.
 In order to use the package, you must manually install it by:
 - Download the package by clicking the three dots on the righthand side of the screen next to "Set up build" and "Clone".
 Then click "Download as Zip".
 - The zipped file is now on your hard drive somewhere.
 Unzip the file by right clicking on the zipped folder and clicking extract.
+- Install the two dependencies of the package, "janitor" and "sf".
 - In R, run the following code in the terminal, editting the "..." to be the path to the package. install.packages("C:/Users/.../giasr", repos = NULL, type = "source")
 - This should run without errors and you can now use the package as you would any other package (i.e. by loading it in with the "Library" function).

-Common errors in this process include: Not unzipping the folder, Not using the correct path to the file
+Common errors in this process include: Not unzipping the folder, Not using the correct path to the file, Not installing the dependencies

 2. Software dependencies
 3. Latest releases